frankdugan3/pyro/documentation/about.md

 ## General Principles

+There are some under-developed components that don't adhere to all these principles, but eventually these principles should prevail.

 - Maximal flexibility
   - Application defaults through presets & custom overrides
   - Bespoke configuration (via DSL in resources)